-(1) Firing into the N-1/BT-3 Impact Area must be scheduled through Range Control scheduling at least two weeks in advance of the first day of firing to allow for publication of a NOTMARs and request for air sweeps.
-See the Range Cards for E-1, H-1, G-5, and G-7.

-(2) Be familiar with the contents of Chapter 5 of this Order and Range Cards for that assigned range.

-(3) Display warning signals from the Onslow Beach North and Bear tower flag poles before firing and until the range is cleared cold.
-Red Range Flags will be flown during daylight.

-(4) Tower guards posted with radio and binoculars (NVGs for any night firing) at least one half hour prior to the aerial search to serve as air/water sentries in Bear Creek and Onslow Beach North Tower.
-Tower guards are to promptly notify the ROIC/RSO or FAC before a vessel or aircraft not involved in the exercise penetrates the SDZ/WDZ.
-Sectors of observation are: Bear Creek Tower 58 degrees to 223 degrees magnetic and Onslow Beach North Tower 35 degrees to 235 degrees magnetic.
-(5) Live fire will cease if the range flags are lowered for any reason.

-(6) The using unit will ensure that a visual search has been made of the target complex, AIWW, inlets, marshes, dunes and that the Navy Guard Boats are in position half an hour prior to firing to ensure that the area is safe.
+- (1) Firing into the N-1/BT-3 Impact Area must be scheduled through Range Control scheduling at least two weeks in advance of the first day of firing to allow for publication of a NOTMARs and request for air sweeps.
+See the Range Cards for E-1, H-1, and G-7. - (2) Be familiar with the contents of Chapter 5 of this Order and Range Cards for that assigned range. - (3) Display warning signals from the Onslow Beach North and Bear tower flag poles before firing and until the range is cleared cold.
+Red Range Flags will be flown during daylight and flashing lights during low visibility and at night. - (4) Tower guards posted with radio and binoculars (NVGs for any night firing) must be in place at least one half hour prior to the aerial search to serve as air/water sentries in Bear Creek and Onslow Beach North Tower.
+Tower guards are to promptly notify the OIC/RSO or FAC before a vessel or aircraft not involved in the exercise penetrates the SDZ/WDZ.
+Sectors of observation are: Bear Creek Tower 58 degrees to 223 degrees magnetic and Onslow Beach North Tower 35 degrees to 235 degrees magnetic. - (5) Live fire will cease if the range flags are lowered for any reason. - (6) The using unit will ensure that a visual search has been made of the target complex, AIWW, inlets, marshes, dunes one half an hour prior to firing to ensure that the area is safe.

-(7) The RSO is required to have positive and continuous communications with tower guards, the ROIC, Navy Guard Boats, and BLACKBURN.
+(7) The RSO is required to have positive and continuous communications with tower guards, the OIC, and BLACKBURN.